juanjocerero/aemet-getter/README.md

 # Before you use

-You're going to need your own API key (Aemet keys expire **every 5 days**).
+You're going to need your own API key (Aemet keys expire **after 5 days**).
 You can do so visiting [this URL](https://opendata.aemet.es/centrodedescargas/altaUsuario).

 You also need the code of the station you want to query.
 You can get this code making a test request using [Aemet's own frontend for their API](https://opendata.aemet.es/centrodedescargas/productosAEMET).